Formosa Resolution of 1955: The 1970s

-By 1979, U.S. President Jimmy Carter recognized the legitimacy of the People's Republic of China.
-In doing so, the U.S. acknowledged, but not recognize, mainland China's One China principle and severed official diplomatic ties with the Republic of China on Taiwan.
-However, by April, Congress rekindled their relations with Taiwan with the approval of the Taiwan Relations Act, which allowed the continuation of commercial and cultural relations between the U.S. and Taiwan as well as the requirement of the U.S. to provide Taiwan with defensive arms.
-The act also did not officially violate the One-China policy.
-The Carter Administration's approval of the act neutrally positioned the U.S. in the Taiwan Pacific strait as the act restored U.S. relations with Taiwan while maintaining its recognition of the People's Republic of China as the legitimate representative of China.
+Over a decade after the Second Taiwan Strait Crisis, the U.S. terminated its formal diplomatic relations with the ROC as a condition for the resumption of diplomatic relations with the PRC.
+Determined to take advantage of the split in relations between the PRC and the Soviet Union and shift the balance of power towards the West, President Richard Nixon pursued a policy of rapproachment with China.
+This began with his 1972 visit to China and culminated in 1979 with the signing of the Joint Communiqué on the Establishment of Diplomatic Relations by President Carter and Chinese Communist Party leader Deng Xiaoping.
+In the communiqué, while the U.S. recognized the legitimacy of the People's Republic of China, it only acknowledged its claims over Taiwan.
+By April, Congress rekindled its relations with Taiwan with the approval of the Taiwan Relations Act, which allowed the continuation of commercial and cultural relations and arms sales between the U.S. and Taiwan.
+The act restored U.S. relations with Taiwan while maintaining its recognition of the People's Republic of China as the legitimate representative of China.

 The 1980s

-In the 1980s, U.S. President Ronald Reagan and his administration issued the “Six Assurances” to Taiwan.
+In the 1980s, U.S. President Ronald Reagan and his administration issued the "Six Assurances" to Taiwan.
 The "Six Assurances" included pledges by the U.S. to honor the Taiwan Relations Act, to not intervene in ongoing disputes between Taiwan and China, and to not terminate arms sales to Taiwan.

 By August 1982, the Reagan administration signed the third joint communiqué agreement with the PRC's government.
 The signing of this agreement effectively normalized relations between the U.S. and China, and reiterates the U.S.' allegiance to the One China policy.
 President Reagan had voiced support for stronger ties with Taiwan, however, due to fears of Soviet expansion in the Cold War era, President Reagan's administration was pressured to strengthen ties with China.
 As such, by June 1984, President Reagan's administration permitted the sale of U.S. military equipment to Beijing.

 The 1990s

 Despite the Third Taiwan Strait Crisis of 1996, which involved Chinese missile tests in the waters near Taiwan, Taiwan held their first free presidential vote in 1996.
-These missile tests were meant to sway Taiwanese voters to vote against the pro-independence candidate, which was the Nationalist Party leader, Lee Teng-hui.
-Ultimately, Teng-hui won the election by a large margin in March 1996.
+These missile tests were meant to sway Taiwanese voters to vote against the pro-independence candidates such as incumbent Kuomintang president Lee Teng-hui and the Democratic Progressive Party's Peng Ming-min.
+Ultimately, Lee won the election by a large margin in March 1996.